kubevela/kubevela.github.io/versioned_docs/version-v1.0/platform-engineers/overview.md

 ## Application

 The *Application* is the core API of KubeVela.
-It allows application team to work with a single artifact to capture the complete application deployment with simplified primitives.
+It allows End User to work with a single artifact to capture the complete application deployment with simplified primitives.

-This provides a simpler path for on-boarding application team to the platform without leaking low level details in runtime infrastructure.
+This provides a simpler path for on-boarding End User to the platform without leaking low level details in runtime infrastructure.
 For example, they will be able to declare a "web service" without defining a detailed Kubernetes Deployment + Service combo each time, or claim the auto-scaling requirements without referring to the underlying KEDA ScaleObject.
 They can also declare a cloud database with same API if they want.

 Every application is composed by multiple components with attachable operational behaviors (traits).
 For example: